 The Border Collie and the Australian Shepherd are similar in regard to nutrition.
 They will both eat approximately 2.5 cups a day of good quality, high-calorie food.
 If they are very active, then they may need slightly more than this, or less if they aren’t as active.

-As both the Border Collie and the Australian Shepherds are active dogs who love nothing more than to run around a field, they are likely to get dirty.
-Both breeds will require a bath once a month to keep them clean and in top condition.
-Ensure that you don’t bathe them more often than this though, as this will damage their coat’s natural oils and can also make their skin very dry and itchy.
+As both the Border Collie and the Australian Shepherds are active dogs, they are likely to get dirty.
+Both breeds will require a monthly bath to keep them clean and in top condition.
+More frequent bathing will damage their coat’s natural oils, which can make their skin very dry and itchy.
 In between washes you can use doggy wipes or doggy dry shampoo to keep them smelling fresh.